Lucknow to be renamed as ‘Laxman Nagri’? Here’s what UP Deputy CM said

 "It is well known that Lucknow's name earlier was Laxman Nagri.
 We will move forward according to the situation,” he said.
 When asked if the government would indeed change the name, he said, "We will let you all know about it."

-Pathak’s remarks come after BJP MP Sangamlal Gupta wrote a letter to Prime Minister Narendra Modi urging Lucknow to be renamed as ‘Lakhanpur or Laxmanpur’.
+Pathak’s remarks come after BJP MP Sangam Lal Gupta wrote a letter to Prime Minister Narendra Modi urging Lucknow to be renamed as ‘Lakhanpur or Laxmanpur’.
 He said that the current name of Lucknow was bestowed in the 18th century by Nawab Asafuddaula.

 He claimed that Lord Rama had given the city to his brother Laxmana, and hence it was earlier known as ‘Lakhanpur’ or ‘Laxmanpur’.